banditpig/rock7test/readme.md

 The code that generates the sighting data is multi-threaded and executes in less than 4 seconds.
 (See teamSiteings method in class MapUtils)
 The code to write the data into  mySQL has not been optimised - doing so is important but really an exercise in configuration rather than one of coding.
+There are no unit tests.
+Production code would have unit tests.

 The whole application can be run as a local server on port 8080.
 It exports several endpoints.